 The next steps

-If you frequently see large menstrual blood clots and experience other unexplained symptoms, talk to your doctor as soon as possible.
+If you frequently see large menstrual blood clots and experience other unexplained symptoms that come with it, talk to your doctor as soon as possible.
 They will conduct a health interview and physical assessment and may order some tests, such as blood tests or pelvic ultrasound, to identify the root cause of the problem.
 From the results, they’ll recommend an appropriate treatment strategy.

 Learn more about menstruation, here.